anil-ajax/Python_language_Translation/README.md

 # Python_language_Translation
-## all you need to install Google Tranlation Library
+## All you need to install Google Tranlation Library
 * pip install googletrans